ValveSoftware/GameNetworkingSockets/BUILDING.md

 ## Dependencies

+* CMake 3.10 or later
-* CMake or Meson, and build tool like Ninja, GNU Make or Visual Studio
+* A build tool like Ninja, GNU Make or Visual Studio
 * A C++11-compliant compiler, such as:
   * GCC 7.3 or later
   * Clang 3.3 or later